-If we all use NHS services wisely, we can keep well this winter and get the care we need quickly, safely and as close to home as possible.
+If we all use NHS services wisely, we can keep well and get the care we need quickly, safely and as close to home as possible.

 Phone NHS 24 on 111 for urgent care